2022 Program Dates:

 Spring Forward Into Research

 During this time you will meet your project mentor using video chat and email to establish a research question of mutual interest, begin background research on your project, and take part in research ethics training.
 Time commitment is about 30 hours total during the spring semester preceding the summer on-site experience.
-This session will run during March and April.
+This session will run March 14th to April 22nd.

 Summer On-site Program

 The summer program will run for nine weeks.
-A $5,000 stipend will be provided for the entire research experience, including both Spring Forward and Summer sessions.
+A $6,000 stipend will be provided for the entire research experience, including both Spring Forward and Summer sessions.
 If the program runs in-person on the RIT campus, the nine weeks of housing at RIT’s Global Village will be provided at no additional cost to participants.
 Some funds are also available for travel to Rochester.
+All participants must provide proof of COVID vaccination before arrival.

 In addition to working on a mentored-research project, our program also includes:

-In addition to the structured workshops and ongoing research, you will have the chance to participate in a number of social activities with the DBER REU cohort.
-If the program can be run in-person you will also have the chance to meet and interact with many on-campus students during the summer.
+In addition to the structured workshops and ongoing research, you will have the chance to participate in a number of social activities and a weekly students-only session with the STEM Education Research REU cohort.
+If the program can be run in-person you will also have the chance to meet and interact with many other on-campus students during the summer.

 Participation in a Research Symposium

 At the end of the summer you will take part in our annual Research Symposium.
 Students will present their work in a professional and engaging format.

 The REU is hosted by the Science and Mathematics Education Research Collaborative at RIT.
 Questions?
 Contact us at email@example.com.